sagemath/trac_to_gh/Issue 7911.md

 # Issue 7911: scilab interface is missing in the notebook dropdown menu

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7911

 Original creator: olazo